markstringer-dti/markstringer-dti.github.io/dti.md

 And I don't want to be too prescriptive about what kinds of things are allowed to go on that list.

 Why am I not saying the "S" word?
 Why am I not saying stories?
 Not because I don't think you should call them stories, I'm fine with calling them stories.
-I'm also fine drawing distinctions between tasks and stories.
+I'm also fine drawing distinctions between tasks, bugs and stories.
 Roughly a task is something that needs doing that isn't going to change the functionality of the code?
 Make some changes to the cloud server architecture?
 That's a task.
 Run a one-off report from the database, that's a task.

-A story is something that, when it's done, will result in the software doing something differently?
+A story is something that, when it's done, will result in the software doing something differently.
 "Add middle name to sign-up page" - for me that's a story.

 Am I going to say that all stories should be of the format "As an X, I can Y, so that Z"?
 No, I'm not saying that.
 Why?

-Because think the team need to get a feel together for what constitutes a well-formed story.
+Because I think the team need to get a feel together for what constitutes a well-formed story.
 It's fine for them, together to agree on a story of the format "As an X, I can Y, so that Z." It's fine for the team to come up with that as a suggestion - or for you to suggest it, if they're really struggling.
 It's not fine to insist on it.
 It's especially *not* fine to insist that everything is in this form.
-Insisting that everything  must be a story rather that just a something that needs talking about.
+Insisting that everything  must be a story rather than just a thing that needs talking about.
 That's not fine.
 Insisting that all stories must be of the form "As an X, I can Y, so that Z." That's not fine.

 And drawing distinctions between stories and bugs.
 I'm also fine with this.
 Once you get going, this is fine.
 Roughly, a story is a change that the product owner wants to make to the way the software behaves to make it do something new.
 A bug is a change that makes it behave in the way that's expected.